ronanguilloux/IsoCodes/README.md

 Other specific tasks:

 	To evaluate code coverage:			        make codecoverage
-	To run a simple continuous tests server:	mak continuous To dry-fix code style issues:			    make dry-fix
+	To run a simple continuous tests server:	make continuous To dry-fix code style issues:			    make dry-fix
 	To evaluate code quality stats:			    make stats
 	To update vendors using Composer:		    make update